 - Having health insurance is not the same as having access to a doctor.

-- Knowing that a lot of patients won’t necessarily have a primary care doctor if he weren’t there for them.
+- The shortage of primary care physicians in Massachusetts means that a lot of patients won’t necessarily have a primary care doctor if he’s not there for them.

 - Leverage your online tools into your professional lives.